Romuva (religion): Ancient and medieval Lithuanian faith

 Whatever religion the original inhabitants of the Baltic region had predates recorded history.
 Mesolithic hunters, gatherers, and anglers of the region practised a religion focused on their occupations.
 Marija Gimbutas controversially suggested that agrarian settlers of around 3500–2500 BCE were examples of Earth-worshipping Old Europeans.
 After this, Indo-Europeans entered the area and brought with them their Proto-Indo-European religion.
 This religion, including elements from the religious past of the region, evolved into the paganism which is attested in the Middle Ages and later.

 The adherents of this Baltic religion prospered relatively unhindered until the 9th century when they began to come under pressure from outside Christian forces.
 The Annals of Quedlinburg mention a missionary, Bruno of Querfurt, who was killed along with 18 men by Yotvingians while attempting to convert the pagans in the area of Lithuania and Prussia in 1009 CE.
 This was the first time the name of Lithuania was mentioned in written sources.
 Other sources suggest Bruno had been killed for violating The Holy Forest and destroying statues of gods.

 Beginning in 1199, the Roman Catholic Church declared crusades against Baltic pagans.
 Grand Duke Mindaugas was Christianized with his family and warriors in 1251 so that the Crusades might be ended by the Church.
 But Mindaugas still worshiped pagan deities as the Hypatian chronicle mentions.
 He sacrificed to the pagan Supreme god (*Andajus, later Dievas), Perkūnas, Teliavelis (god of smiths), and *Žvorūna (goddess of forests and hunters).
 Despite any insincerity and realpolitik in his Christian faith, some subsidiary states of Mindaugas' Grand Duchy rebelled in protest.
 In 1261 Mindaugas renounced his Christian faith as his official conversion failed to placate the Crusaders.

 Even in the face of Crusaders, by the time of Grand Duke Gediminas, the Grand Duchy of Lithuania expanded its influence until it formed the political centre of a vast and prosperous "pagan Empire".
 Lithuanians thus survived late into history as appreciable representatives of ancient European paganism, preserving this tradition as the official, state religion until the late 14th and early 15th centuries when Christianity was finally accepted by the states of the Grand Duchy, again for political reasons.
-Lithuanians were thus the last non-nomadic people in Europe practicing a European ethnic religion.
+Thus, for a time, Lithuanians were the last-known non-nomadic people in Europe practicing a European ethnic religion until the resurgence of paganism in Europe in the 20th and 21st centuries.
 Unofficially, Lithuanians continued in their adherence to traditional paganism.